johnbehm/johnbehm.github.io/projects/mop-redesign.md

 Configuration 4 withstood about 10 pounds of sand in the bucket before failing.

-The redesigned configuration with the increased fillet radius sustained approximately 10% greater load before failure compared to the original geometry.
-Although the real-world failure mechanism of my mop was fatigue rather than static failure, the experiment still supports the underlying design principle that reducing stress concentrations improves structural performance and durability.
+The redesigned configuration sustained approximately 11% greater load before failure.
+Although the real-world failure mechanism was fatigue-related rather than static failure, the experiment still supports the underlying design principle that reducing stress concentrations improves structural performance and durability.

 ### Future Experimental Improvements